linode/docs/docs/guides/databases/mongodb/an-introduction-to-mongodb/index.md

 Each MongoDB document is composed of a list of fields.
 These are equivalent to key-value pairs.
 A field must include both a key and a value, separated by the `:` symbol, to be syntactically valid.
 In MongoDB, all data must be stored in fields, so the key-value pairs collectively represent the entire contents of the database.

-The names of the keys can vary between documents.
-So can the number of fields.
+The names of the keys can vary between documents and so can the number of fields.
 Type consistency is not enforced.
 Therefore, two documents in the same collection can look radically different.
 The field schema does not have to be defined ahead of time.
 Users can append new fields, or delete and modify existing ones, at any time, without regard to the rest of the collection.
 A table column in a SQL-based database is much more restrictive.
 In a relational database, the columns are consistent across all rows in a table.
 Additionally, the contents of a column must have the same type in every row.

 The key-values are written in the BSON format.
 Experienced users can partially decipher BSON data, but it typically needs to be decoded into JSON to be completely understandable.
 Each document can contain a very large number of fields.